Newborn Screening Program Information:

 Stories of Newborn Screening

-- Save Babies Through Screening (SBTS) Foundation's mission is to improve the lives of children and their families through newborn screening.
-SBTS Foundation has at least 20 personal stories from families with diagnoses.
-These stories describe the positive outcomes of having been screened and the negative impact for those who did not.
+- The mission of the Save Babies Through Screening (SBTS) Foundation is to improve the lives of children and their families through newborn screening.
+SBTS Foundation shares personal stories from families with diagnoses.
+These stories describe the positive outcomes of having been screened and the negative impact for those who were not.

 Four Facts About Newborn Screening